Rio Carnival Without Sambadrome Tickets: What to Do Instead

 Feijoada, Brazil’s traditional black bean stew served with pork, rice, farofa, collard greens, and orange slices, becomes part of the Carnival ritual.
 Many samba schools historically hosted festive feijoadas with live music, and today several hotels continue the tradition in organized daytime events.

 These feijoadas combine live samba, structured service, and comfortable settings, making them a practical option for travelers who prefer daytime celebrations.
-Here are a few examples for 2026:

 For a broader list of official Carnival feijoadas happening across the city, you can also check the updated calendar on Visit Rio.